The carnivore diet (also known as “zero-carb”) is by far the most talked-about diet lately and for good reason.

 What really causes acne?

-At the end of the day, acne is a factor of your diet and lifestyle.
+At the end of the day, acne is a byproduct of your diet and lifestyle.

 There are a few main root causes of acne that we know about so far:

-Not having enough antioxidants to protect the skin makes it easier to acne bacteria to oxidize pores
+- Not having enough antioxidants to protect the skin makes it easier for acne bacteria to oxidize pores

 I’m not going to go into depth here about the root causes of acne, but you can read the linked articles above if you want to learn more about them.